loosewheel/lwdrops/readme.txt

 Handlers:
-	Handlers are defined in the item definition, past to the various minetest.register_?? functions.
+	Handlers are defined in the item definition, passed to the various minetest.register_?? functions.